JCruan519/iDAT/README.md

 # iDAT: inverse Distillation Adapter-Tuning

-This is the offical repository of iDAT: inverse Distillation Adapter-Tuning, which is accepted by ICME 2024.
+This is the offical repository of iDAT: inverse Distillation Adapter-Tuning, which is accepted by ICME 2024. ({Arxiv Paper})[https://arxiv.org/abs/2403.15750]

 ## Abstract